OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 To prevent tampering cryptographic signatures are added to client-side tokens.
 Of course, things may go wrong, and popular implementations of stateless authentication have been vulnerable to attacks.
 For example, the signature verification of some JSON Web Token (JWT) implementations could be deactivated by [setting the signature type to "None."](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).
 We'll discuss this attack in more detail in the "Testing JSON Web Tokens" chapter.

+#### Supplementary Authentication

+Authentication schemes are sometimes supplemented by [passive contextual authentication](https://pdfs.semanticscholar.org/13aa/7bf53070ac8e209a84f6389bab58a1e2c888.pdf "Best Practices for Step-up Multi-factor Authentication"), which can incorporate:

+- Geolocation
+- IP address
+- Time of day
+- The device being used

+Ideally, in such a system the user's context is compared to previously recorded data to identify anomalies that might indicate account abuse or potential fraud.
+This process is transparent to the user, but can become a powerful deterrent to attackers.

-#### Best Practices for Passwords (MSTG‑AUTH‑5)
+### Testing Best Practices for Passwords (MSTG‑AUTH‑5 and MSTG‑AUTH‑6)

 Password strength is a key concern when passwords are used for authentication.
 The password policy defines requirements to which end users should adhere.
 A password policy typically specifies password length, password complexity, and password topologies.
 A "strong" password policy makes manual or automated password cracking difficult or impossible.
 The following sections describe key areas for strong passwords, for further information please consult the [OWASP Authentication Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Authentication_Cheat_Sheet.md#implement-proper-password-strength-controls "Implement Proper Password Strength Controls")

+#### Static Analysis

+Confirm the existence of a password policy and verify the implemented password complexity requirements according to the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Password_Complexity "Password Complexity").
+Identify all password-related functions in the source code and make sure that a verification check is performed in each of them.
+Review the password verification function and make sure that it rejects passwords that violate the password policy.

-##### Password Length
+- Password Length:
   - Minimum password length (10 characters) should be enforced.
   - Maximum password length should not be too short because it will prevent users from creating passphrases.
 The typical maximum length is 128 characters.

-##### Password Complexity

-The password must meet at least three out of the following four complexity rules:
+- Password Complexity - The password must meet at least three out of the following four complexity rules:

-1. at least one uppercase character (A-Z)
+  - at least one uppercase character (A-Z)
-2. at least one lowercase character (a-z)
+  - at least one lowercase character (a-z)
-3. at least one digit (0-9)
+  - at least one digit (0-9)
-4. at least one special character
+  - at least one special character

-Confirm the existence of a password policy and verify the implemented password complexity requirements according to the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Password_Complexity "Password Complexity").
-Identify all password-related functions in the source code and make sure that a verification check is performed in each of them.
-Review the password verification function and make sure that it rejects passwords that violate the password policy.
+##### zxcvbn

 [zxcvbn](https://github.com/dropbox/zxcvbn "zxcvbn") is a common library that can be used for estimating password strength, inspired by password crackers.
 It is available in JavaScript but also for many other programming languages on the server side.
 There are different methods of installation, please check the Github repo for your preferred method.
 Once installed, zxcvbn can be used to calculate the complexity and the amount of guesses to crack the password.